 Development Management Policies DPD What it does Is it working?
-Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category M4(3) in line with the policy. exempted from the requirements but for new applications the policy has so far been successful in requiring the standards.
-DM12 Self-Build and Custom Build Housing Non-strategic Provides a positive framework for self-build and custom build housing and encourages it.
+Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category longstanding applications that were well advanced before the policy was adopted.
+DM12 Self-Build and Custom Build Housing Non-strategic Provides a positive framework for self- build and custom build housing and encourages it.
 The Council continues to grant numbers of permissions for self-build plots that exceed the level of demand as evidenced in the self-build register.
 This suggests that the current policy framework for self-build is adequate to meet needs at this time.
 Policy aligned with current NPPF, degree of refreshment/amendment will depend on extent of consideration of options to encourage or require self-build or custom- build, subject to new evidence.
-2 DM13 Housing Development in Small Villages and Hamlets outside the Arnside and Silverdale AONB Relates to strategic policy Sets policy and criteria for the scale and form of new housing development in small villages and hamlets.
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Approaches 5.5 DM13 Housing Development in Small Villages and Hamlets outside the Arnside and Silverdale AONB Sets policy and criteria for the scale and form of new housing development in small villages and hamlets.
 Analysis required- implementation of policy.
 Policy to be refreshed in light of experiences of implementing Policy DM13 and aligned with spatial strategy (development boundaries).
-2
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Options 2.4 , 3.23 (indirectly)

 Development Management Policies DPD What it does Is it working?
-Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category DM14 Rural Exception sites Relates to strategic policy Provides policy and criteria for new development on rural exception sites.
+Has position changed Nature and extent of need for refreshment/ amendment Extent of Review - Category Relates to strategic policy DM14 Rural Exception sites Relates to strategic policy Provides policy and criteria for new development on rural exception sites.
 Analysis required - implementation of policy.
 Policy to be refreshed in light of experience of implementing Policy DM14 and aligned with spatial strategy (development boundaries).
-2 DM15 Essential dwellings for workers in the countryside Non-strategic Provides a policy framework to guide when a new dwelling may be acceptable in the open countryside to meet the needs of agriculture and rural businesses.
-Policy principles relevant for future plan- making.
+Category 2: Likely to require less substantive review and amendment/refreshment.
+Policy Approaches 3.24 DM15 Essential dwellings for workers in the countryside Non-strategic Provides a policy framework to guide when a new dwelling may be acceptable in the open countryside to meet the needs of agriculture and rural businesses.
+Policy principles relevant for future plan-making.
 Policy aligned with current NPPF - amendments/ refreshments only necessary if national policy position changes.
-3 DM16 Conversion of Buildings in Rural areas Non-strategic Sets policy and criteria to indicate how and when traditional buildings in rural areas may be converted to other uses.
-Analysis required - implementation of policy.
-Policy aligned with current NPPF, degree of amendments/ refreshments depending on experience of implementation and any national policy changes.
-3 DM17 Retention of Community Facilities Non-strategic Supports protection of community facilities, provides criteria to determine when their loss may be permitted.
-Analysis required - implementation of policy.
-Policy aligned with current NPPF, degree of amendments/ refreshments dependent on experience of implementation and any national policy changes.
-3 DM18 Tourist Accommodation Supports tourist accommodation Policy to be refreshed/amended as 2
+Category 3: Very limited or no case for change.
+DM16 Conversion of Buildings in Rural areas Sets policy and criteria to indicate how and when traditional buildings in Analysis required - implementation of policy.
+Policy aligned with current NPPF, degree of amendments/ Category 3: Very limited or no case for change.
+Policy Approaches 3.24